ropensci/qualR/paper.md

 It also handles missing data by assigning `NA` values, ensuring a complete dataset.
 All `qualR` functions return data frames with a `date` column in POSIXct type.
-This ensures compatibility with robust temporal analysis packages like `openair` [@Carslaw2012].
+This ensures compatibility with robust air pollution analysis packages like `openair` [@Carslaw2012].

 # Functions and data